nightchiller/pneo4j/README.md

-pneo4j is a PHP REST Client for Neo4j
+pneo4j is a PHP REST Client for the Neo4j Graph Database

 This Library is forked from [Neo4J-REST-PHP-API-client](https://github.com/onewheelgood/Neo4J-REST-PHP-API-client)

+NOTE
+====
+pneo4j is very Alpha.
+Things will change !!!

 Integration in Symfony2
 =======================